arjenzhou/porter/README.md

 ## Getting Started

-Porter runs on Java 11 or above, you may install appropriate JDK before start.
+Porter runs on Java 11 or above, you may install appropriate JDK before starting.

-There is a Demo Reader extension in [demo module](./demo/src).
-Before extending, you can check it in advance.
+There is a demo Reader extension in [demo module](./demo/src).
+You can check it in advance.

 ## Contributing